It’s almost always good to have a plan.

 “Jeremy, I’ll drive you to school and pick you up after school,” Mike’s granddad said.
 “Just leave your bike here.”

 “Thanks, Mr. Butler.”

 “You seem rather calm about what happened tonight, Jeremy.
 Are you really okay?”
 Mike’s granddad asked.

-“I freaked out a couple times right after it happened.
+“I freaked out a couple of times right after it happened.
 I might freak out again.
 I don’t know.
 I’m just glad that I was able to prepare when I saw Leo at the living room window.”

-“What do you mean, you were able to prepare?”
+“What do you mean you were able to prepare?”

 Jeremy grabbed Mike in a hug.
 “I’ll never be mad at you, Mike, or you, Lyle.”
 Then he started to cry.
 “Shit!”

 Mike’s dad put his arm around Jeremy’s shoulders.
 “Let it out, Jeremy.”

 They stood in front of Jeremy’s house until he finally stopped crying.
 “I feel so stupid, standing in the middle of the street in front of everybody, crying.”